 Allergies present a unique dilemma in the current scenario of COVID-19.
 With too much information out there on COVID-19 these days, many patients are actually confused regarding their symptoms.
 Below is a checklist that might guide you to take appropriate action.

 - Dry cough: It is a common occurrence with COVID-19.
-It can also occur with allergic conditions but is a rare occurrence.
+It can also occur with allergic conditions but it is rare.

-- Fever: Patients with COVID-19 may present with fever but is never present in an allergic patient.
+- Fever: Patients with COVID-19 may present with fever, but fever is never a symptom in case of an allergy.

 - Diarrhea: COVID-19 infection may occasionally present with diarrhea.
-However it is never present in patient with allergic conditions (barring food allergies).
+However, it is never present in patients with allergic conditions (barring food allergies).

-However, one must remember that more than 80 percentage of cases have very mild or no symptoms at all.
+However, one must remember that more than 80 percent of COVID-19 cases have very mild or no symptoms at all.
 So one must stay vigilant and follow all appropriate hygiene and social distancing measures.

 Consult an ENT if you develop any of the symptoms mentioned above.
 Tele-consultation, if possible is the best way at this hour as it reduces your as well as the physician's risk of contracting the infection.